ChampionsGoal/browser_image_compression/README.md

 This is a [flutter plugin package](https://pub.dev/packages/browser_image_compression) that compress images using the javascript library [browser_image_compression](https://github.com/Donaldcwl/browser-image-compression).
 This plugin only works on Web platform.
 Please see `browser-image-compression` repository for all image compression benefits.

 Notable benifits of this plugin are:
-- Compression works on a web worker cuncurrently with your flutter app.
+- Compression works on a web worker concurrently with your flutter app.
 - Image compression update progress.
 - Also can resize image if prefered.
 - You can limit the size of the compressed file in megabytes, (the lower you set the longer it takes to compress).